 Closing the pocket is part of a very old construction process for bespoke suits, and in retail suits prevents the pockets from sagging.
 Some guys prefer to leave their pockets like this to keep them from sagging with wear.

-There’s no harm in leaving the pockets sewn closed since most suits do this beneath the pocket flap so it’s rarely seen.
-But the pockets are supposed to be opened, and the stitching is done intentionally to be easily removed.
+There’s no harm in leaving the pockets sewn closed since most suits do this beneath the pocket flap so it’s unseen.
+But the pockets are supposed to be opened, and the stitching is loosely done intentionally to be easily removed.

 2. VENT TACKS